BernardQuatermass/exim-wiki/EximRelease.md

 -   ChangeLog/NewStuff distro on ftp site - in
     `/srv/ftp/pub/exim/exim4/`
     -   `.gz` files too, but not `.bz2`; `gzip -9k`
--   Move last release files in the `old` subdirectory.
 -   _Remaining steps only for full releases_
 -   Update wiki - at least the [ObtainingExim](ObtainingExim) page
     (link others here too)